grexie/libhoney/tools/distrib/mac/README.standard.txt

 cmake       Contains CMake configuration files shared by all targets.

-Debug       Contains the "Chromium Embedded Framework.framework" and other
+Debug       Contains the "Honeycomb.framework" and other
-            components required to run the debug version of CEF-based applications.
+            components required to run the debug version of Honeycomb-based applications.

-include     Contains all required CEF header files.
+include     Contains all required Honeycomb header files.

-libcef_dll  Contains the source code for the libcef_dll_wrapper static library
+libhoneycomb_dll  Contains the source code for the libhoneycomb_dll_wrapper static library
-            that all applications using the CEF C++ API must link against.
+            that all applications using the Honeycomb C++ API must link against.

-Release     Contains the "Chromium Embedded Framework.framework" and other
+Release     Contains the "Honeycomb.framework" and other
-            components required to run the release version of CEF-based applications.
+            components required to run the release version of Honeycomb-based applications.

-tests/      Directory of tests that demonstrate CEF usage.
+tests/      Directory of tests that demonstrate Honeycomb usage.

-  cefclient Contains the cefclient sample application configured to build
+  honeyclient Contains the honeyclient sample application configured to build
             using the files in this distribution.
-This application demonstrates a wide range of CEF functionalities.
+This application demonstrates a wide range of Honeycomb functionalities.

-  cefsimple Contains the cefsimple sample application configured to build
+  honeysimple Contains the honeysimple sample application configured to build
             using the files in this distribution.
 This application demonstrates the minimal functionality required to create a browser window.

-  ceftests  Contains unit tests that exercise the CEF APIs.
+  honeytests  Contains unit tests that exercise the Honeycomb APIs.

-  gtest     Contains the Google C++ Testing Framework used by the ceftests
+  gtest     Contains the Google C++ Testing Framework used by the honeytests
             target.

-  shared    Contains source code shared by the cefclient and ceftests targets.
+  shared    Contains source code shared by the honeyclient and honeytests targets.

 USAGE